gantry/docs/pages/01.gantry5/04.tutorials/08.using-block-settings/docs.md

 Variations are theme-based variables which can be quickly set by selecting the field and clicking the desired option.
 These variations can include **effects**, **box variations** which set the color scheme of the block as a whole, and **utility** options such as `Align Right` and `Full Width`.

+>>>> For Joomla users, you can still use the Module Class Suffix field for a given module, however we do not recommend doing so if you are also using variations at the block level.
+This may yield undesirable results.

 ### Tag Attributes

 ![Block Settings](block_settings_5.png) {.border .shadow}